-The objective of the design criteria is to ensure that as each lot is finished, it becomes a co-ordinated element of the overall character of Oak Tree.
-To achieve this, the landscape design becomes an important component in blending lot lines and architectural style differences from lot to lot.
-Individual property and community values are to be enhanced through the use of site plantings, foundation area plantings, golf course frontage treatments and driveway and street planting.
+The objective of the design criteria is to ensure that as each lot is finished, it becomes a coordinated element of the overall character of Oak Tree.
+To achieve this, landscape design becomes an important component in blending lot lines and architectural style differences from lot to lot.
+Individual property and community values are to be enhanced using site plantings, foundation area plantings, golf course frontage treatments and driveway and street planting.
 It is also important to ensure that existing trees and other native plant material are preserved, enhanced, and incorporated into the landscape development and that positive drainage and other designed and natural features of the development and the area(s) to be landscaped are maintained and preserved as required.

-The existing landscaping of the golf course and of common areas are to be taken into account in the siting of the residence and the consideration of view corridors.
-Requests for landscape modifications on gold course or common areas to suit an individual resident will not be considered.
+The existing landscaping of the golf course and of common areas are to be considered for the siting of the residence and the consideration of view corridors.
+Requests for landscape modifications on the golf course or common areas to suit an individual resident will not be considered.